National Emergency Medal: Criticism

 The criteria for award of the National Emergency Medal has been criticised as not honouring the efforts of many volunteers.
 Due to safety issues many volunteers were rotated out of disaster areas after a few days and unable to spend the required amount of time on the ground in the disaster area to qualify for the medal.

 Lucy Kippist, writer at The Punch stated the Prime Minister after announcing the creation of the new medal "neglected to mention that most of the volunteers who served in those regions were completely ineligible for the award", with one reader described the award as "confusing, disorganised and grossly unfair way the National Emergency Medal was put together in the first place.
 Thousands of volunteers across the country also expected to be on that list".

 Despite being a global pandemic and declared a human biosecurity emergency in Australia, the 2020–2022 COVID-19 event was not a declared nationally significant emergency.
 As a result, some agencies have produced a state honour such as the South Australia Police 'SAPOL Emergency Response Active Service Medal (COVID-19 Major Emergency Declaration)' and the Queensland Police inaugural 'Emergency Response Medal (COVID-19 clasp).

+The criteria for awards is also inconsistent across operations with all recent awards only requiring 5 days qualifying service, paid or unpaid.
+But the originating emergencies requiring 14 unpaid or 28 paid days of service.
+The National Emergency Medal committee has refused to review the extended criteria of the original operations, and has refused FOI requests for its documented reasoning behind this decision.